DS202-at-ISU/lab-3-lab-3-team-4-2/README.md

 Jyotika’s Discussion:

-It seems the total deaths are 145 and from this total deaths and there were 77 returns which means the article is incorrect in calculating the numbers.
-This quote is incorrect upon analysis.
+I filtered and calculated the total deaths of the Avengers and then calculated the total returns of the individual.
+It seems the total deaths are 89 and there were 57 returns, which means upon analysis, the quote is correct.

 Alexander’s Discussion: